MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 ### The state

-The state of the `scan` operator is like a table with a row for each step, in which each step has its own state.
+Think of the state of the `scan` operator as a table with a row for each step, in which each step has its own state.
+This state contains the latest values of the columns and declared variables from all of the previous steps and the current step.
 A value in the state is represented as *StepName*.*ColumnName*.
-For example, `s1.Ts` references column `Ts` that belongs to step `s1` in the state of the given step.
 To learn more, see [State](#state).

 For this example, the state can be represented with the following table: